igorwessel/naruto_api/README.md

 # Application is listening in this port
 PORT=

-# Redis Settings because Rate Limiter
-REDIS_PORT=
-REDIS_HOST=
-REDIS_DB=

-# Username can also be passed via URI.
-# It's worth to noticing that for compatibility reasons `allowUsernameInURI`
-# need to be provided, otherwise the username part will be ignored.
-REDIS_URL="redis://username:authpassword@127.0.0.1:6380/4?allowUsernameInURI=true"

-# DB Settings for Prisma and Docker
+# DB Settings for Prisma
 DB_USER=
 DB_PASSWORD=
 DB_HOST=